shaloo/docs.arcana/docs/ca/faq.md

     You can pledge or sign an intent to pay the additional USDC and gas fees using funds from other supported chains like Arbitrum or Base, assuming you have enough USDC to cover the deficit and fees.

-    Once you sign the intent, Arcana CA supplies the needed USDC and gas in a single transaction.
+    Once you sign the intent, {{config.extra.arcana.ca_sdk_name}} supplies the needed USDC and gas in a single transaction.
 Charges include the deficit amount, CA Gas Fees, protocol fees, and Solver fees.

-    Note: Fees are deducted from the main token requested, such as USDC.
-Arcana CA supports ETH, USDC, and USDT.
+    *Note: Fees are deducted from the main token requested, such as USDC. {{config.extra.arcana.ca_sdk_name}} supports ETH, USDC, and USDT.*